tytydraco/yessleep/out/My_Wife_and_I_can_hear_ourselves_upstairs.md

 As the relentless static from the attic wore on, it seemed to scrape away at the edges of my sanity.
 The voices unearthed every bitter line, every whispered complaint we thought safely hidden.
 The cabin felt like a cage, trapping us with an auditory barrage that knew no bounds.
 Each new revelation, whether a conversation once held secret or a venomous whisper shared in confidence, added weight to an already unbearable tension.

-“You’re just too much, Jason.
-Always fixing, never listening.”
+~“You’re just too much, Jason.
+Always fixing, never listening.”~

 Exhausted and desperate, I found myself fixated on the attic.
 The padlock—an old, rusted relic—mocked me from the ceiling hatch, a barrier to whatever twisted machine perpetuated our torment.
 I needed to get it open, needed to find out what was happening, but every traditional method had failed.
 No amount of pleading with the unresponsive owner or searching for a misplaced key had yielded any results.
 It was just Claire and me, growing more estranged with each passing hour.

-“If you’re going to stay this distant forever, Claire, you might as well just leave.”
+~“If you’re going to stay this distant forever, Claire, you might as well just leave.”~

 Determined, I approached the hatch again, armed with nothing but a sense of determination.
 I grabbed a chair from the kitchen, positioning it under the attic’s pull-down string.
 The padlock dangled just out of reach, an enigmatic sentinel guarding our tormentor.
 Did I even want to find out what was up there?
 The need to stop the voices overpowered any hesitation.

 I fetched a small toolbox from under the kitchen sink—the one that barely saw use—and rummaged through it for anything that might help.
 I came up with a couple of old screwdrivers and a tarnished set of Allen keys.
 Not ideal, but it was all I had.

-“Why bother, Jason?
-It’s over, isn’t it?”
+~”Why bother, Jason?
+It’s over, isn’t it?”~

 I ignored the jibes, focusing on the padlock.
 I tried each tool systematically, twisting and prodding in a futile attempt to force the mechanism.
 I eventually gave up on trying to break open the lock, and in my desperation, resorted to trying any and every combination I could think of.
 My hands, raw from the metal and the cold that seeped into the cabin, worked mechanically.
 Time lost meaning as I moved from one combination to the next, fueled by a mix of fury and a desperate need for silence.

 Hours must have passed, the light outside dimming to the early twilight that predicted another long night.
 The numbers blurred before my eyes, each click a mockery as our voices cried from above.

-“She’s going to leave, you know.
-Can’t you tell?”
-My brother’s voice seemed to boom down at me from above.
+~“She’s going to leave, you know.
+Can’t you tell?”~ My brother’s voice seemed to boom down at me from above.
 I winced as I anticipated my next words.
-“Let her.
-I don’t need this hassle any longer.”
+~“Let her.
+I don’t need this hassle any longer.”~

 The frustration and shame built within me like a physical force, a crescendo that demanded release.
 As I furiously put in every four digit combination I could think of, the realization hit me like a brick.
 I stopped on a new combination; 1-2-3-1.
 Today’s date, but more importantly, our wedding anniversary.
 A detail that had slipped from my conscious mind but lay buried, a remnant of happier times.